cybertraining-dsc/reu2022/project/python-graphics.md

 	So, x is the parameter that consists of the data being plotted, which should be in the form of a list or dictionary as it’ll be multiple quantities of data.
 Each slice of the pie can be labeled.
 To do so, labels must be in the form of a list of strings in the same corresponding order as the data.
 The sequence of colors of the slices can be set using the command plt.get_cmap(“Colors”).
 	There is also the choice of making the pie chart a full pie or not using normalize.
 Setting it to True, which is the default, makes it a full pie, False makes it not a full pie.
 The angle of the start of the pie, set counterclockwise from the x-axis can be set using startangle.
 The radius of the pie can be set using radius and setting it to a float.
 The coordinates of the center of the chart can be set in the form (float, float).

-Contour Plot matplotlib Summary
+### Contour Plot matplotlib Summary

+TODO: Alex

 A contour plot allows data and equations consisting of three variables to be plotted through plotting 3D surfaces as 2D slices on an xy plane.
 Matplotlib has the ability to display data and equations through contour graphs after they are inputted.
 Shown below are the parameters for plt.contour.

 plt.contour([X, Y], Z, levels)